constiny/COVID19/README.md

     * Date
     * Country
-    * States (Only for US)
+    * States (Only for the US)
     * Community (Only for LA County)
     * Number of Confirmed Case
     * Number of Death Case
     * Number of Recovered Case
     * Number of Active Case

-Jump to [EDA](#EDA) if you are not interested in web straping and data cleaning.
+Jump to [EDA](#EDA) if you are not interested in web scraping and data cleaning.

 ## Data acquisition
 <a id="Dataacquisition"> </a>
-Beside the data were well organized and available for download, one most important technique for obtaining data is **web scraping**.
+Besides the data were well organized and available for download, one most important technique for obtaining data is **web scraping**.
 ### Web Scraping
-Here is a demonstration of web straping for sample page of a press release of the Department of Public Health of Los Angeles County.
+Here is a demonstration of web scraping for sample page of a press release of the Department of Public Health of Los Angeles County.
 > <img src="img/sample_data_LA1.png" />

-Every page would generate one single record through web straping.
-We could obtain the Date of a single record from the top left of page.
+Every page would generate one single record through web scraping.
+We could obtain the Date of a single record from the top left of the page.
 > <img src="img/sample_data_LA2.png" />
 From the bottom, we could get confirmed cases and its infective density for each community in LA county.
-The process is implement by a pre-define webscrap class `webscrape` including functions for getting tables, get text and get urls.
+The process is implemented by a pre-define webscrap class `webscrape` including functions for getting tables, get text and get URLs.
 The class definition is stored as `./src/web_scraping`.
 Sample data as below.

 | city | April 08, 2020 |
 |--------------------------|----|